-Here at Transition Medical we get asked many questions from GPs about what they need to be able to work in Australia .
-I’ve put together a quick checklist of things you’ll need to have (and think about)!
+Here at Transition Medical we get asked many questions from GPs new to their Australia job search.
+As one of the leading UK GP recruitment agencies we have compiled a brief checklist of things you’ll need to have (and think about)!

 - Primary Medical Degree from a recognised university – MBBS, MB ChB, MD, MB BCh, BM etc

-- Location – Australia is a big place with a diverse range of culture and climate.
+- Location – Australia is a large country with a diverse range of culture and climate.
 It can be daunting when you start your job search so it is important to take some time doing your research and working out the best spot for you and your family.
-I’ve lived and travelled extensively around Australia and can help guide you in the right direction.
+Our medical recruitment consultants have lived and travelled extensively around Australia and can help guide you in the right direction.

 - Timescales – The medical recruitment process can take some time to navigate through the various stages.
-You would be wise to allow adequate time for the registration and visa process, we recommend getting in touch approximately 9 – 12 months prior to you arriving in Oz to move through all the key stages.
+You would be wise to allow adequate time for the Australian registration and visa process, we recommend getting in touch approximately 9 – 12 months prior to you arriving to move through all the key stages.

-- Age doesn’t matter – Medical practices are mainly looking for good all round GPs, so whether you are newly qualified, mid way through your career or reaching retirement there will be a position available for you.
+- Age doesn’t matter – Medical practices are looking for good all-round GPs, so whether you are newly qualified, mid-way through your career or reaching retirement there will be a GP vacancy available for you.

-- Provider Number – Once you’re in Australia, you’ll have up to a 4 week wait for your provider number to come through to allow you to start work and ultimately start earning money.
+- Provider Number – Once you have arrived in Australia, you’ll have up to a 4 week wait for your provider number to come through to allow you to start work and ultimately start earning money.
 Although this is a great chance to settle in and complete your induction do bear this in mind when you’re thinking about your finances.

 - Finally – When considering working as a doctor in Australia, it may seem a daunting process and you’ll be weighing up the pros and cons of relocating.
-Many GPs have already made the move and find the working conditions, increased income potential and of course lifestyle to be far superior than the UK.
+Many GPs have already made the move and find the working conditions, increased income potential and, of course, lifestyle to be far superior than the UK.
 Discover what our GPs have to say and why we’re one of the Best Doctor Recruitment Agencies